Haber process: Catalysts

-Production of iron-based catalysts
+Iron-based catalysts

-In industrial practice, the iron catalyst is obtained from finely ground iron powder, which is usually obtained by reduction of high-purity magnetite (Fe3O4).
-The pulverized iron is burnt (oxidized) to give magnetite or wüstite (FeO, ferrous oxide) particles of a specific size.
-The magnetite (or wüstite) particles are then partially reduced, removing some of the oxygen in the process.
+The iron catalyst is obtained from finely ground iron powder, which is usually obtained by reduction of high-purity magnetite (Fe3O4).
+The pulverized iron is oxidized to give magnetite or wüstite (FeO, ferrous oxide) particles of a specific size.
+The magnetite (or wüstite) particles are then partially reduced, removing some of the oxygen.
 The resulting catalyst particles consist of a core of magnetite, encased in a shell of wüstite, which in turn is surrounded by an outer shell of metallic iron.
-The catalyst maintains most of its bulk volume during the reduction, resulting in a highly porous high-surface-area material, which enhances its effectiveness as a catalyst.
-Other minor components of the catalyst include calcium and aluminium oxides, which support the iron catalyst and help it maintain its surface area.
-These oxides of Ca, Al, K, and Si are unreactive to reduction by the hydrogen.
+The catalyst maintains most of its bulk volume during the reduction, resulting in a highly porous high-surface-area material, which enhances its catalytic effectiveness.
+Minor components include calcium and aluminium oxides, which support the iron catalyst and help it maintain its surface area.
+These oxides of Ca, Al, K, and Si are unreactive to reduction by hydrogen.

-The production of the required magnetite catalyst requires a particular melting process in which used raw materials must be free of catalyst poisons and the promoter aggregates must be evenly distributed in the magnetite melt.
-Rapid cooling of the magnetite melt, which has an initial temperature of about 3500 °C, produces the precursor desired highly active catalyst.
+The production of the catalyst requires a particular melting process in which used raw materials must be free of catalyst poisons and the promoter aggregates must be evenly distributed in the magnetite melt.
+Rapid cooling of the magnetite, which has an initial temperature of about 3500 °C, produces the desired precursor.
 Unfortunately, the rapid cooling ultimately forms a catalyst of reduced abrasion resistance.
-Despite this disadvantage, the method of rapid cooling is often preferred in practice.
+Despite this disadvantage, the method of rapid cooling is often employed.

-The reduction of the catalyst precursor magnetite to α-iron is carried out directly in the production plant with synthesis gas.
-The reduction of the magnetite proceeds via the formation of wüstite (FeO) so that particles with a core of magnetite surrounded by a shell of wüstite are formed.
-The further reduction of magnetite and wüstite leads to the formation of α-iron, which forms together with the promoters of the outer shell.
+The reduction of the precursor magnetite to α-iron is carried out directly in the production plant with synthesis gas.
+The reduction of the magnetite proceeds via the formation of wüstite (FeO) so that particles with a core of magnetite become surrounded by a shell of wüstite.
+The further reduction of magnetite and wüstite leads to the formation of α-iron, which forms together with the promoters the outer shell.
 The involved processes are complex and depend on the reduction temperature: At lower temperatures, wüstite disproportionates into an iron phase and a magnetite phase; at higher temperatures, the reduction of the wüstite and magnetite to iron dominates.